Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 - [GitHub Actions Publishing](/docs/advanced/github-actions-publishing) - automate datapack publishing.
 - [Test Features (GameTest)](/docs/advanced/test-features) - testing datapacks with GameTest.
 - [Known Issues](/docs/advanced/known-issues) - workarounds and limitations.

+## Contributing to Kore

+If you want to contribute to Kore itself, start with [Contributing to Kore](/docs/contributing/contributing), the hub for architecture, workflow, issue/PR, and maintainer docs.

 ## Short tips